maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 single point of contact come to mind.

 Getting support from IDE vendors may help as well, helping awareness.
 Ultimately, convincing consumers will require producers.
-So how would this NuGet marketplace get producers?
+So how will this NuGet marketplace get producers?

 ### Getting the component vendors on board

 There are commercial compnent vendors out there - think [Telerik](https://www.telerik.com), [DevExpress](https://www.devexpress.com/), and many more.

-A large number of companies are using these components, and getting them on the NuGet marketplace will help in convincing folks to configure the NuGet marketplace feed and start consuming packages.
+A large number of companies are using these components, and getting them on a NuGet marketplace will help in convincing folks to configure a NuGet marketplace feed and start consuming packages.

-These component vendors usually already have their own feed and are distributing components as packages, so this is gogn to be mostly about convincing them to publish here as well.
+These component vendors usually already have their own feed and are distributing components as packages, so this is going to be mostly about convincing them to publish here as well.

 These component vendors usually already have their own storefront, purchase agreement, license agreement, and so on.
-How would that integrate with this NuGet marketplace?
+How will that integrate with this NuGet marketplace?

-Regardless of these issues, if consumers can get their components through the NuGet marketplace, at least a portion will start using it because ease of use, one point of contact/sales, and all that.
+Regardless of these issues, if consumers can get their components through a NuGet marketplace, at least a portion will start using it because ease of use, one point of contact/sales, and all that.

 ### Getting open source projects on board